 Just think of someone with bad posture; they have a hunched mid back and their head is in front of their shoulders.
 We want to avoid this position as much as possible when we sleep; that’s why back sleepers should have shallower/thinner pillow.

-I know contoured pillows are not comfortable for some but they are ideal for back sleepers.
-A pillow that is somewhat elevated in lower third is ideal for back sleepers at it will cradle the natural “C” curve of the neck and support it.
-A pillow that is too high combined with poor postural habits throughout the day can lead to a complete loss of the “C” curve and lead to spinal degeneration, pain and headaches.
+Some people like using contoured pillows and they are ideal for back sleepers.
+A pillow that is somewhat elevated in lower third is ideal as it will cradle the natural curve of the neck and support it.

 Got a feather or down pillow?
-Toss it out or put on a fancy pillowcase and use them as decoration cause that’s all they are good for.
+Toss it out!
 What you need is something with a memory foam/latex material of a medium to high density.
 These will give you the optimal support throughout your sleep.
-These tend to be a tad bit more expensive than the feather pillows but you need to invest into good pillows considering the amount of time we spend in bed, and they last for years!
+These tend to be a tad bit more expensive than feather pillows but you need to invest into good pillows considering the amount of time we spend in bed… and they last for years!

 Hopefully this answered all your questions regarding picking the right pillow.
 If you have any more questions contact us today!